 Think Outside the Boxes

-If you've moved into a smaller space, you'll have some new challenges to face.
-When you're choosing furniture, keep the scale small so as not to overpower your rooms.
+If you’ve moved into a smaller space, you’ll have some new challenges to face.
+When you’re choosing furniture, keep the scale small so as not to overpower your rooms.
 Find ways to make rooms serve more than one purpose, as Martha did when she moved to a condominium with her six-year-old son, George.
-She traded her queen-sized four-poster for a Murphy bed (remember the one Rhoda had?).
-The sleekly modern contraption folds down from the wall at night and right back up again during the day, when her bedroom morphs into a home office.
+She traded her queen-sized four-poster for a Murphy Bed; the sleekly modern contraption folds down from the wall at night and right back up again in the morning, transforming her bedroom into a home office.
 The room also serves as a place for George to do his homework and watch TV.
-It's these sorts of creative solutions that you'll need to look for to make your new, smaller place a comfortable home.
+It’s these sorts of creative solutions that you’ll need to look for to make your new, smaller place a comfortable home.

 When it comes to home decorating, nothing can change a room faster or more dramatically than a can or two of paint.
 If you’ve always gone right down the middle and chosen off-white or gray, why not experiment with a hip new color?
 Flip through a few decorating magazines to get some ideas of hot colors, then head off to the paint store for some expert advice.

 “A rented apartment is much cheerier when brightened up with splashes of your favorite colors,” notes Julia Barnard in New Decorator: How To Combine Well-Being and Style in Your Home (Firefly Books).
 “This inexpensive way to make your mark on a place is immensely satisfying.”
 Take your entire home into consideration before you order that first can of custom-colored paint, though.
 You’ll want the colors to flow in harmony from room to room.
 While you’re in the paint store, check out enameled, melamine, and aged metallic paints for furniture.
 Who knows – a little color could completely change your life.